imrostom/wordpress-latest-simple-news-ticker/readme.md

 ## Descriptions
 This plugin help you to view the your latest posts or page on your website.This plugin also have three type of animation. \

-1. Fade Effect.
+1. Fade effect.
-1. Slide Effect.
+1. Slide effect.
-1. Roll Effect.
+1. Roll effect. \
 You can also control and adjust color and animation news ticker options panel.

 ## Installation